Micci11/challenge1refactor/README.md

-# Portfolio
+# challenge1refactor
-THIS IS THE SKELETAL STRUCTURE OF MY PORTFOLIO
+THIS IS THE FIRST ASSIGNMENT FROM MODULE 1

 # Description

-This portfolio was created for future employers
+THIS IS A WEBSITE THAT NEEDED THE CSS & HTML CONSOLIDATED

 Image below for reference